colinferguson81100/CapstoneProjectTemplate/Documentation/Deployment.md

 1. The PDF file may be downloaded through your browser!

 # Troubleshooting
-- All errors will be output to the console
+- All errors will be outputted to the console.

 Small bug with generating pdf.
 May have to press the "Generate PDF button twice"